 - you must declare all of these goods

-When making a claim for a tax refund under the TRS, the Department will collect and use your personal information to assess your eligibility for the TRS and to process your claim.
-The Department may share your personal information with:
+When making a claim for a GST refund under the TRS, the Department will collect and use your personal information to assess your eligibility for the TRS and to process your claim.
+The Department can share your personal information with:

 - the Australian Taxation Office

 The Department will collect, use, store and disclose personal information in accordance with the Australian Privacy Principles in Schedule 1 of the Privacy Act 1988